 Development of competencies in the use and management of electronic health record systems.

-Research and Practicum in Health Informatics and HIT
+Research and Practicum in Health Informatics and Health IT

-Experiential education in health information technology in varied medical settings, including office practices, hospitals, health centers, and health information exchanges.
+Experiential education in health information technology in varied medical settings, including office practices, hospitals, health centers, government organizations, health information exchanges, and healthcare start-ups.
+Under the guidance of a faculty member, students will create and present a research poster on a health informatics or health IT topic of interest.

 Back to Top